2021

 Pinderfields General Hospital

-Concerns summary The hospital lacked a policy for overnight checks on vulnerable fall-risk patients, causing delayed discovery of injury.
+Concerns summary (AI summary) The hospital lacked a policy for overnight checks on vulnerable fall-risk patients, causing delayed discovery of injury.
 Furthermore, the bedrails policy was not adequately circulated or understood by all relevant staff.

 Amanda Dunn